microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

      _________________
      | 0 |   | 1 |   |
      -----------------
-     and
-     emptySquareEdges = (0,1)         // cell#,cell# i.e. cell 0 can't have the same number as cell 1
+     and emptySquareEdges is the array of edges e.g. cell 0 can't have the same number as cell 1 emptySquareEdges = (0,1)
-     startingNumberConstraints = (0,1)  (0,3)  (1,1)  (1,3)   // cell#,constraint  e.g. empty cell 0 can't have value 1 or 3, and empty call #1 can't have values 1 or 3
+     and startingNumberConstraints is the array of (Cell#,constraint) e.g. empty cell 0 can't have value 1 or 3 startingNumberConstraints = (0,1)  (0,3)  (1,1)  (1,3)

      Note that the puzzles are initially defined in C# using numbers from 1 to 4, or 1 to 9.
      However, when solving with Quantum QuBits, the numbers are changed to 0 to 3 and 0 to 8 and then converted back.
      This allows a 4x4 puzzle to be solved using 2 QuBits per number.

-     The code can also solve 9x9 sudoku puzzles using 3 qubits per number.
-However, trying to use more than 6 or 7 QuBits in a simulation becomes very slow, so you can only run it for 2 missing squares in a 9x9 puzzle.
+     The code can also solve 9x9 sudoku puzzles using 4 qubits per number.
+     However, trying to use more than 6 or 7 QuBits in a simulation becomes very slow, so here we only run it for 1 missing square in a 9x9 puzzle.

+The graph coloring code is based on the [Graph Coloring Kata](https://github.com/microsoft/QuantumKatas/tree/master/GraphColoring)

 ## Prerequisites ##